reality/jsbot/README.md

+## JSBot

 JSBot is an IRC bot library written in Node JS.

-With features like multiple server support and being 'pretty good, I guess' - JSBot is designed to be the IRC bot library of the future!
+With features like multiple server support and being 'pretty good, I guess,' JSBot is designed to be the IRC bot library of the future!
 For an example of a large project which uses JSBot, take a look at [DepressionBot](http://github.com/reality/depressionbot/ "DepressionBot").